danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

 ---

 #### **Objective:**
-This job sheet will guide you through:
+This job sheet will guide you through the process of:
 1. Setting up an inventory file and playbook.
 2. Installing Apache, MySQL, and PHP.
 3. Managing MySQL databases and users.
-4. Installing and configuring WordPress automatically.
+4. Automatically installing and configuring WordPress.
 5. Configuring `wp-config.php` from a sample file.
-6. Reinforcing understanding through repeated exercises for each key step.
+6. Reinforcing your understanding through repeated exercises for each key step.

 ---